 Prudential is our choice for best affordable option because the company is known to have favorable underwriting for diabetics.
-It’s possible to qualify for a standard rating with Prudential, even if you have diabetes, which means premiums from Prudential tend to be lower for diabetics than at other companies.
+It’s possible to qualify for a plus rating with Prudential, even if you have diabetes, which means premiums from Prudential tend to be lower for diabetics than at other companies.
 They also offer underwriting credits that can help offset higher premiums due to diabetes.
 For example, good control over your blood sugar could offset a debit for your diabetes diagnosis.

 Read our full Prudential review for more details.

 Best for Qualifying Easily : Mutual of Omaha